JakubR12/spatial_project/README.md

 A geographic coordinate system (GCS), also a datum, is a system for assigning a unique value to every single point of the Earth’s surface.
 As the Earth is far from a smooth and regular sphere, there are multiple models which depict the Earth slightly differently.
-Fortunately enough, we can leave pondering about which one is the best one for cartographers.
+Fortunately, we can leave pondering about which one is the best one for cartographers.
 Nearly all map coordinates you have ever encountered were derived from the GCS called World Geodetic System 1984 (WGS84, WGS 1984, ESPG 4326).
 Unsurprisingly, the app’s map engine Leaflet (Cheng et al., 2021) expects the coordinates to be derived from this GCS.

 The WGS84 uses longitudes and latitudes for describing a position relative to the center of the Earth.
 Longitudes are lines connecting